metaplex-foundation/docs/docs/token-metadata/v1.1.0/overview.md

 - Utilize -> Allows a limited "Use" semantic.
 Can be used to represent a ticket, pass, game item or physical item redemption.
 - ApproveUseAuthority -> Approve an authority to call `Utilize`
 - RevokeUseAuthority -> Remove a granted authority to call `Utilize`
+- ApproveCollectionAuthority -> Approve an authority to call `VerifyCollection`
+- RevokeCollectionAuthority -> Remove a granted authority to call `VerifyCollection`

 Deprecation: